 Ultimately, the best type of mask is one that you will wear — granted that it is providing protection, of course.
 Face masks are not going away from our daily lives anytime soon, so many people are embracing the protective wear by taking the opportunity to have fun with masks in a more fashionable way.

-If you’ve been making your cloth face coverings, then you’re probably already adding a personalized touch with the fabrics you choose.
+If you’ve been making your own face covering, then you’re probably already adding a personalized touch with the fabrics you choose.
 A cloth face mask is suitable for most people, aside from health care workers.